Platu Coronation Cup

 |2.4||Where boat specification falls between the above parameters owners should consult the Race Committee on class placement.

-For Classes 7-10 the entry fee for yacht and skipper is 3,000THB plus 3,000THB for each additional crew member participating in the regatta.
-For entrance and crew under 18 years of age at the date of the regatta, refer below.
+For Classes 8 -12 the entry fee for yacht and skipper is 3,000THB plus 3,000THB for each additional crew member participating in the regatta.
+For entry and crew under 18 years of age at the date of the regatta, refer below.

-The regatta has special fees of 1,800THB for entrants and crew under 18 years of age at the date of the regatta.
+The regatta has special fees of 1,800THB for entrants and crew under 18 years of age at the date of the regatta and members of the RTN.
 The Entry Fee should accompany the Entry Form, and this can be completed on the regatta's official website.
-Entries must be received by 15 April, 2018.
+Entries must be received by 15 April, 2019.
 Late entries may be accepted at the discretion of the Race Committee, which may levy a late entry fee of 2,500THB.
-Cancellations before 15 April, 2018 may be refunded after deduction of 20% of the amount paid for administration costs.
+Cancellations before 15 April, 2019 may be refunded after deduction of 20% of the amount paid for administration costs.
 All entry fees include Thai VAT tax and credit card charges.

 The following is the proposed schedule.
-Any such changes will be notified on the official website and by email to competitors already entered.
-Classes 7-12 will race three days, sailing days schedule may change.
+Any changes will be notified on the official website and by email to competitors already entered.
+Classes 1-6 will race five days, Classes 7 to 16 will race four days, except classes 14 and 15 which will race 2 or 3 days.
+Sailing days schedule may change.

 |14:00||Practice Race Classes 1-6.|